Slave Market in Ancient Rome: Description

 It depicts an Ancient Roman slave auction in progress.
 At the center of a high dais is a completely nude woman having been recently undressed by the slave dealer situated to her right, who is displaying her to the crowd as they bid on her.
 The woman shields her eyes with her right hand due to the humiliating predicament of being publicly exposed in front of such a large crowd.
-Another nude young woman sits fearfully at the first woman's feet, covering her breasts with her legs in a protective pose, however, this leaves her genitals exposed to the crowd.
+Another nude young woman sits fearfully at the first woman's feet, covering her breasts with her legs in a protective pose.
 Behind her is an older clothed woman holding an infant, she is surrounded by two naked children who she is probably the mother of.
 Her face has a look of dread as she knows she is to be auctioned soon, most likely being separated from her children forever.
 Behind the auction booth, two men are keeping an account of the sales, with a row of enslaved men looking on from behind them.
 It is one of his six slave-market scenes set in either ancient Rome or 19th-century Istanbul that Gérôme painted during his career.